opencog/learn/Theory-Notes.md

 systems can attempt hill climbing, but famously get stuck in local minima/maxima.

-But we're geting ahead of ourselves.
+But we're getting ahead of ourselves.
 The above can come only after some preliminary structure has been discerned.
 Homotopic deformations can only come after several different structural variations are assigned to a given object, together with some judgement of whether there is some